On completeness and dynamics of compact Brinkmann spacetimes: Analysis of the geodesic equation

-If we look again at the proof of Lemma \ref{Lemme: comparaison des normes}, it follows from the compact homogeneity of $M$ and the smoothness of the maps $F_{(a,b,c)}$ defined at the beginning of this section that the choices of $\epsilon'$ and $C$ are actually uniform with respect to $p \in M$.
+If we look again at the proof of Lemma \ref{Lemme: comparaison des normes}, it follows from the compactness of $\mathcal{K}$ and the smoothness of the maps $F_{(a,b,c)}$ defined at the beginning of this section that the choices of $\epsilon'$ and $C$ are actually uniform with respect to $p \in \mathcal{K}$. \\